Sashika Nisansala

-Sashika Nisansala Jayasumana (සශිකා නිසංසලා: born 28 September 1981) is a Sri Lankan singer and playback singer.
-She is often called as singer of the heart.
-She won the SLIM Peoples Awards for the Most Popular Female Singer for a record ten consecutive years since 2016 and Youth Choice Female Singer for a four consecutive years since 2022.
+Sashika Nisansala Jayasumana (සශිකා නිසංසලා: born 28 September 1981), popularly known as Sashika Nisansala is a Sri Lankan singer and playback singer, one of the best known, most popular and most honoured singers of Sri Lanka.
+She is often called as the songstress of the heart.
+She won the SLIM Peoples Awards for the Most Popular Female Singer for a record eleven consecutive years since 2016 and Youth Choice Female Singer for a five consecutive years since 2022.